arthurcgusmao/arthurcgusmao.github.io/_posts/2018-04-06-matplotlib-intro.md

 axs = fig.axes # list of axes in `fig`
 ```

-Once you have the axis object you want to plot a curve into, the only thing you need to do is to call the plotting method:
+Once you have the axis object that you want to plot a curve into, the only thing you need to do is to call the plotting method:

 ```python
 ax.plot(x, y)
 ```

-There are many different kinds of plotting methods, here are a few:
+There are many different kinds of plotting methods (which we will not cover), here are a few:

 - [`ax.plot`](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html) Lines and/or Markers
 - [`ax.bar`](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.bar.html) Bars chart